ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 - `Permissions-Policy`
 - `Content-Security-Policy`

-The local lab deployment can use a locally generated Nginx certificate.
+The local lab deployment can use a self-signed certificate generated with the direct internal server IP as an IP subject-alternative name.
 For a real public deployment, use a trusted certificate and configure the final host names in `DJANGO_ALLOWED_HOSTS` and `DJANGO_CSRF_TRUSTED_ORIGINS`.
+Nginx uses a read-only root filesystem with a writable `/tmp` `tmpfs`; its temporary request directories are intentionally configured directly below `/tmp` so uploads and proxied requests still work.

 The current Content Security Policy permits `'unsafe-inline'` for scripts and styles because existing templates still contain inline JavaScript/CSS and a small number of inline event handlers.
 This is a deliberate compatibility trade-off, not a claim of a strict nonce/hash-based CSP.
 Removing it without a complete template/static-assets refactor would break login, article editing, and admin tools.
 A future hardening task is to move inline code into static files and then remove `'unsafe-inline'`.